ardent-development/CycleGen/README.txt

 do the rest!
 Options include changing file/folder names, offloading storage to Flash memory if RAM fills up, keeping RAM free and writing every frame to Flash, or leaving the Flash array alone at all costs in order to ensure its longevity.
-Documentation for these flags can be found in [Appendix A], if you'd just like to jump to that immediately.
+Documentation for these flags can be found in [Appendix A].

 Error message dialogs are designed to be as user-friendly and descriptive as possible.
 In fact they are not even called errors, instead they are called